 Growing a healthy, thriving, multi-unit restaurant operation requires time, money, and resources — often even more than you’d expect.

 With that, a word of caution: know before you grow.
 Not sure if you’re making the right move?
 Ask yourself:

 - Do my financials support expansion?
 Your social media following might be off the charts, but if sales are an ongoing struggle, now might not be the best time to venture into a new neighborhood, city, or state.
 Whether your goal is to open a new location, invest in new equipment, or just manage cash flow over the next few months, you're going to need a reliable source of funding to make your dreams a reality.
-Toast Capital offers restaurants access to fast, flexible funding for any restaurant need.
-Toast restaurants may be eligible for financing from $5K to $250K.
-Toast Capital Loans have one fixed cost - with no compounding interest and no personal guarantees.
-Better yet: Once approved, you can receive your funds as soon as the next business day.*
+Toast Capital provides eligible Toast customers with access to loans from $5K to $300K that can be used for any restaurant need.
+Toast Capital Loans have one fixed cost with automated repayment that flexes with sales* – with no compounding interest and no personal guarantees.
+Once you’ve been approved and signed your Toast Capital Loan agreement, you can expect funds to be sent to your bank account in as soon as one business day**.

 - Am I willing to relinquish (some) control?
 Above all else, managing multiple restaurant locations requires a willingness and ability to delegate.
 Because micromanaging removes accountability, squashes creativity, and discourages future participation, you’ll need to get comfortable trusting your business in the hands of people other than yourself.